AlanHee/helloworld/README.md

 - Beatty: ever each file's code size less 25 line.
-- Usefully: More then 50's script shell.
+- Usefully: more then 50's script shell.
-- Easily: Just run in `show-menu.sh` or just `sm`
+- Easily: just run in `show-menu.sh` or just `sm`

 ### Install